 Right to self-management

-Why having this right is so important to Mozambicans?
-Let’s think the answer taking into account the political and historical rapprochement and development.
+Why is having this right is so important to Mozambicans?
+Let’s think about the answer while also taking into account the political and historical rapprochement and development.

 In Mozambique, as in most countries of sub-Saharan Africa, agriculture means a heightened economic activity to 75% of the population.

-In the Portuguese colonialism, the agricultural survival was already complex, controlling peasants was not easy because Mozambique is a country with a wide linguistic diversity.
+In the era of Portuguese colonialism, the agricultural survival was already complex; giving orders to peasants was not easy because Mozambique is a country with wide linguistic diversity.